 60.25: replace “GLK Groupcast Mode Change Notification action frame format” with “GLK Groupcast Mode Change Notification frame format”.
 It is because unless “Action” is part of the name of the frame, it should not be included.

 65.24: replace “GLK Groupcast Mode Change Notification action frame” with “GLK Groupcast Mode Change Notification frame”.
 It is because unless “Action” is part of the name of the frame, it should not be included.

+Above changes OK and have been implemented.

 73.19: replace “data frames” with “Data frames”.